mwbowers/mwbowers.github.io/reference/datagate/datagate-client/authority-entry.md

 ---
 title: AuthorityEntry class
-description: The AuthorityEntry class describes a user or group authorization to a database object.
+description: "The AuthorityEntry class describes a user or group authorization to a database object. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 The AuthorityEntry class describes a user or group authorization to a database object.